-- (4) The body corporate may give an occupation authority only if the occupation of the part of the common property under the occupation authority would not interfere to an unreasonable extent with the use and enjoyment of a lot or the common property by an occupier of a lot. - (5) An occupation authority- - (a) may include conditions with which the property occupier must comply; and - (b) if given under subsection (1)-is taken to be a term of- - (i) for a property occupier who is a service contractor-the property occupier's engagement as a service contractor; or - (ii) for a property occupier who is a letting agent-the property occupier's authorisation as a letting agent; and - (c) may give the property occupier a right to exclusive occupation of the part of the common property the occupation authority relates to; and - (d) must not be amended or terminated without the agreement of the property occupier- - (i) for a property occupier who is a service contractor-during the term of the engagement of the property occupier as a service contractor; or - (ii) for a property occupier who is a letting agent-during the term of the authorisation of the property occupier as a letting agent; and - (e) terminates immediately on- - (i) for a property occupier who is a service contractor-the engagement of the property occupier as a service contractor coming to an end or being terminated; or
+- (3) The body corporate may include in the terms of the authorisation of a person (also a property occupier) as a letting agent, authority (also an occupation authority) to occupy a particular part of the common property for particular purposes necessary to enable the property occupier to operate as a letting agent. - (4) The body corporate may give an occupation authority only if the occupation of the part of the common property under the occupation authority would not interfere to an unreasonable extent with the use and enjoyment of a lot or the common property by an occupier of a lot. - (5) An occupation authority- - (a) may include conditions with which the property occupier must comply; and - (b) if given under subsection (1)-is taken to be a term of- - (i) for a property occupier who is a service contractor-the property occupier's engagement as a service contractor; or - (ii) for a property occupier who is a letting agent-the property occupier's authorisation as a letting agent; and - (c) may give the property occupier a right to exclusive occupation of the part of the common property the occupation authority relates to; and - (d) must not be amended or terminated without the agreement of the property occupier- - (i) for a property occupier who is a service contractor-during the term of the engagement of the property occupier as a service contractor; or - (ii) for a property occupier who is a letting agent during the term of the authorisation of the property occupier as a letting agent; and - (e) terminates immediately on-

-Body Corporate and Community Management (Accommodation Module) Regulation 2008 Chapter 6 Body corporate managers, service contractors and letting agents-Act, section 122
+Body Corporate and Community Management (Accommodation Module) Regulation 2008 Chapter 6 Body corporate managers, service contractors and letting agents-Act, section 122 [s 135]